corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 **Don't translate idioms verbatim.** Resist the urge to write Go-flavoured Rust. `if err != nil { return err }` becomes `?`.
 Goroutine-per-request becomes `tokio::spawn` only when you actually need it (axum already concurrently handles requests).
 Interfaces with one method usually become trait bounds on a generic, not `Box<dyn Trait>`.

-**Use the compiler as a pair programmer.** Rust's compiler errors are unusually good.
+**Use the compiler as a pair programmer.** Rust's compiler errors are usually pretty good.
 Read them slowly.
 They almost always tell you the right answer.
 The team members who struggle longest are the ones who fight the compiler instead of treating it as a collaborator.

 **Invest in training early.** I've seen teams try to do a Rust migration "on the side," learning as they go.
 It rarely ends well.
+It's a bit like training for a marathon by signing up for the race and then trying to run it without any prior training.
+You can do it, but it's going to be painful and you might not finish.
-Block off real time for learning: a workshop, a book like *Programming Rust* or *Rust for Rustaceans*, paired sessions on real code.
+Block off real time for learning: a workshop, [an online course](https://course.corrode.dev/), paired sessions on real code.
 The upfront investment pays back many times over once the team is fluent.
+(Hey, if you want to talk about training options, [I'm happy to chat](/services).)

 ## Keeping Go's Strengths